Dune Shacks of Peaked Hill Bars Historic District: History of the Dune Shacks

 Today, there are 19 dune shacks in the historic district, 18 of which are owned by the National Park Service.
+The dune shacks are accessible through private tours or hiking trails maintained by the National Seashore.

+Residency program

+Seven of the shacks continue to be used as artists' housing through privately managed residency programs, such as the Provincetown Community Compact and the Peaked Hill Trust.
 Private individuals are able to enter a lottery for an opportunity to reside for a period of time in the shacks.
-The only way to tour the Dune Shacks is through Art's Dune Tours in Provincetown.

 Dune environment

 Besides the dune shacks, the vast majority of the historic district is undeveloped dune landscape.
 One of the purposes of the historic district is preservation of the unspoiled dune landscape that has provided so many artists with inspiration.
 A plethora of cranberry bogs exist where the natural aquifer comes up through low-lying dunes.

 Origin of the name

 Peaked Hill Bars refers to one of the nine United States Life-Saving Service stations established on Cape Cod in 1882.
 Peaked Hill Bars was later a United States Coast Guard station that was discontinued in 1938.
 In deciding where to erect the station at Peaked Hill Bars, it was said at the time that, "[a] more bleak or dangerous stretch of coast can hardly be found in the United States than at this station.
 The coast near the station rightly bears the name ‘ocean graveyard.’
 Sunken rips stretch far out under the sea at this place, ever ready to grasp the keels of the ships that sail down upon them, and many appalling disasters have taken place here.
 There are two lines of bars that lie submerged off the shore ... these bars are ever shifting."